 Straight Outta Compton (2015)

-I am not sure how the film’s opening scene related to the rest of the movie, but I will say that I haven’t seen a more captivating opening scene yet this year.
-The first scene sets the tone for the film, but some audience might think about what they have gotten themselves into.
+I don’t know how the film’s opening scene relates to the rest of the movie, but I haven’t seen a more captivating opening scene yet this year.
+The first scene sets the film’s tone, but some audience members might wonder what they have gotten themselves into.
 I’ll be honest.
 I knew hardly anything about the N.W.A. before my viewing.
 I knew they were a rap group in the ’80s and ’90s.
 I knew about Ice Cube and Dr. Dre, but I did not know how these guys got their start.
 I honestly did not realize that they were even associated with each other.
-My exposure to both men came after they were each well-established as individuals, and while I do not listen to rap music, I appreciate any artist’s staying power.
+My exposure to both men came after they were well-established, and while I do not listen to rap music, I appreciate any artist’s staying power.
 Both are legends in the industry.
 I know Ice Cube (Friday, Boyz N the Hood) more through his acting than I do his music.
-My first exposure to the man was when he starred in one of my favorite movies of all-time (Trespass) with Bill Paxton, Ice-T, and William Sadler.
+My first exposure to the man was when he starred in one of my favorite movies of all time (Trespass) with Bill Paxton, Ice-T, and William Sadler.
 It’s ironic that when I saw this 1992 movie, I hadn’t heard of the men.
 I believe I saw movies like Boyz N the Hood, Aliens, and Next of Kin after Trespass (I saw Trespass in the theater with my grandmother!).

 There was enough backstory with how police officers treated the five guys to show where their genuine anger stemmed.
 And, to their credit, for the most part, they were able to harness this rage and put it towards their music.
 They weren’t the first group to go against authority, but they might have been the first to show absolutely no restraint.
-Jerry (Paul Giamatti – Sideways, Win-Win) signs on to be the group’s manager, but it’s sort of hard to get an accurate read on him.
+Jerry (Paul Giamatti – The Holdovers, Win-Win) signs on to be the group’s manager, but it’s hard to get an accurate read on him.
 His intentions seem good, and he seems to know his job, but something doesn’t quite meet the eye.
-It’s not just the audience who notices this, but one or two of the other characters too.
+It’s not just the audience who notices this; one or two other characters do, too.

-Throughout the movie, we see the successes of the band, their breakup, and their careers.
-We see how they do with their fame and fortune and their setbacks.
+Throughout the movie, we see the band’s successes, their breakup, and their careers.
+We see how they handle their fame and fortune, and their setbacks.
 Some rise.
 Some fall.
 And we get to see it all in a way that is easy to follow and makes us feel compassion for each of its leads.
 Biopics can be hit or miss.
 There are a lot of terrible ones out there.
 Straight Outta Compton is not one of them.
-This is a great movie that keeps you engaged the entire time.
-It doesn’t matter if you know the story or if you do not.
-I would encourage everyone between the ages of 25 and 50 to see this film.
+This is a great movie that keeps you engaged throughout.
+It doesn’t matter whether you know the story or not.
+I encourage everyone aged 25 to 50 to see this film.

 Plot 9/10